uni-halle/BarLay/README.md

 ## Project Organization

 This project is separated in several subprojects, each associated to some heuristic.
-Each comes with a README file in which the installation process and command line options are explained.
+Each subproject contains with a README file in which the installation process and command line options are explained.

 ## Input and Output Format